yihao03/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.<br>
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TutBook home folder.<br>

 **Q**: Can I undo a delete or clear command?<br>
 **A**: No. All destructive commands (like `delete`, `deleteclass`, and `clear`) are irreversible and cannot be undone.<br>